All posts by mistermarmolejo

 Assignment:

-1. Visit the Linux Journey website and scroll down to the “Networking Nomad” section.
-Click on the “Troubleshooting” item.
+1. Review the Linux Journey website’s “Networking Nomad” section.

-Cyber Warfare Boot Camp – Week 5: Network Config in the Linux CLI
+Cyber Warfare Boot Camp – Week 5: Routing Explained

 Objective: